 The closing date

-The 2021-22 round is now closed.
-The closing date for the receipt of the next round of applications (for visits from August 2022 to July 2023) is 29 April 2022.
+Applications for 2022-23 are now closed.
+The closing date for the receipt of the next round of applications (for visits from August 2023 to July 2024) is 28 April 2023.
 Applications received after that date will not be considered.
 Decisions will be communicated in July.
 Please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form